 Roughly 90–95 % of the body’s serotonin is produced in the gut, not the brain.
 Certain pathogenic or opportunistic bacteria can hijack this production.
 They damage the cells that make serotonin, trigger inflammation, or shift the metabolism of tryptophan (serotonin’s building block) toward other, less beneficial pathways.
 The result can be lower serotonin availability, mood instability, increased anxiety, depression-like symptoms, and stronger cravings for sugar and carbohydrates — which in turn feed the pathogens.

 This hijacking is not limited to serotonin.
 Pathogens can also influence dopamine (reward and motivation), GABA (calm and impulse control), and other signalling molecules.
-In people with high dysbiosis, this can contribute to traits such as impulsivity, emotional instability, aggression, addiction proneness, and in more extreme cases, sociopathic patterns (lack of empathy, manipulative behaviour, and disregard for others).
+In people with high dysbiosis, this can contribute to traits such as impulsivity, emotional instability, aggression, addiction proneness, and in more extreme cases, sociopathic patterns (lack of empathy, manipulative behaviour, and disregard for others), and possibly even narcissistic behaviour due to the narcissistic nature of pathogenic bacteria.

 Recent scientific articles have shown that changing the gut flora can significantly alter people’s sense of fairness and their willingness to tolerate injustice.
 In one study, men with modified gut flora became less willing to accept unfair treatment — suggesting that the microbiome can influence moral sensitivity and social behaviour, both individually and collectively.
 Another study demonstrated that when people are together, their brain activity can synchronize — suggesting that collective microbial states may influence group behaviour and emotional alignment.